sp-uhh/sgmse-bbed/README.md

 ## Training
 Training is done by executing `train.py`.
 A minimal running example with default settings (as in our paper [1]) can be run with

 ```bash
 python train.py --base_dir <your_base_dir>
 ```

 where `your_base_dir` should be a path to a folder containing subdirectories `train/` and `valid/` (optionally `test/` as well).
 Each subdirectory must itself have two subdirectories `clean/` and `noisy/`, with the same filenames present in both.
 We currently only support training with `.wav` files.
-To reproduce results in [1] you could use the following training settings:
+To reproduce results in [1] you could use the following training settings on the wsj0-chime3 dataset:

 ```bash
 python train.py --base_dir <your_base_dir> --batch_size 16 --backbone ncsnpp --sde bbed --t_eps 0.03 --gpus 1 --num_eval_files 10 --spec_abs_exponent 0.5 --spec_factor 0.15 --loss_abs_exponent 1 --loss_type mse --k 2.6 --theta 0.53